This test involves placing a thin, pressure-sensitive tube through your nose into your esophagus to measure pressure as you swallow.

 When you swallow, your esophagus contracts and pushes food into your stomach.
 Esophageal manometry measures the contractions.
 The test also measures the force and coordination of esophageal muscles as they move food to your stomach.

-Your doctor may recommend esophageal manometry if you're experiencing symptoms that could be related to an esophageal disorder.
+Your doctor might recommend esophageal manometry if you're having symptoms that could be related to an esophageal disorder.

-Esophageal manometry provides information about the movement (motility) of food through the esophagus and into the stomach.
-The test measures how well the circular bands of muscle (sphincters) at the top and bottom of your esophagus open and close, as well as the pressure, strength and pattern of the wave of esophageal muscle contractions that moves food along.
+Esophageal manometry provides information about the movement of food through the esophagus into the stomach.
+The test measures how well the muscles at the top and bottom of your esophagus (sphincter muscles) open and close, as well as the pressure, speed and pattern of the wave of esophageal muscle contractions that moves food along.

-If your main symptom is difficulty swallowing (dysphagia) or pain when swallowing (odynophagia), your doctor is likely to order other tests, such as X-rays or upper endoscopy — a procedure by which your doctor can see your upper digestive system with a tiny camera on the end of a tube — before or instead of esophageal manometry.
-These tests identify or rule out an obstruction in the esophagus — a narrowing, a complete blockage or an area of inflammation.
-Swallowing problems generally point more strongly to an obstruction than to a motility disorder.
+If your main symptom is difficulty swallowing or pain when swallowing, your doctor is likely to order other tests, such as X-rays or upper endoscopy — a procedure by which your doctor can see your upper digestive system with a tiny camera on the end of a tube — before or instead of esophageal manometry.
+These tests identify or rule out a narrowing, a complete blockage or an area of inflammation in your esophagus.

-Esophageal manometry may be used to help diagnose:
+Esophageal manometry might be used to help diagnose:

-If your doctor has recommended anti-reflux surgery to treat gastroesophageal reflux disease (GERD), you may need esophageal manometry to make sure you don't have achalasia, which GERD surgery can't help.
+If your doctor has recommended anti-reflux surgery to treat gastroesophageal reflux disease (GERD), you might need esophageal manometry to make sure you don't have achalasia or scleroderma, which GERD surgery can't help.

-If you have chest pain not related to your heart, esophageal manometry may be recommended after an endoscopy to rule out GERD.
+If you have chest pain not related to your heart, esophageal manometry might be recommended if you don't respond to treatment for GERD.

 Esophageal manometry is generally safe, and complications are rare.
-You may, however, experience some discomfort during the test, including:
+You might, however, have some discomfort during the test, including:

-After esophageal manometry, you may have some mild side effects, which typically resolve within hours.
+After esophageal manometry, you might have mild side effects, which typically resolve within hours.
 Side effects can include:

-You may need to avoid eating and drinking for a certain length of time before esophageal manometry.
+You might need to avoid eating and drinking for a time before esophageal manometry.
 Your doctor will give you specific instructions.
-Also, tell your doctor about any medications you're taking.
-You may be asked not to take some medications before the test.
+Also, tell your doctor about medications you take.
+You might be asked not to take some medications before the test.

-Esophageal manometry is an outpatient procedure done without sedation.
+This test is done as an outpatient procedure without sedation.
 Most people tolerate it well.
-You may be asked to change into a hospital gown before the test starts.
+You might be asked to change into a hospital gown before the test starts.

 The test usually lasts about 30 minutes.

-When your esophageal manometry is complete, you may return to your normal activities.
+When your esophageal manometry is complete, you can return to your normal activities.